 We then turn to analyzing which borrowers are rationed and why.
 Our second key finding is that new borrowers and loans with fixed rate or longer maturities suffer the most from the supply constraints imposed by banks.
 This is consistent with banks trying to avoid adverse selection,5 and wanting to minimize changes to their duration gap, in line with findings by Drechsler et al. (2018a) and Hoffmann et al. (2019).
-Deposit outflows, which reduce the duration of funding, are therefore compensated by reducing fixed rate loans, which other things being equal have a longer duration than those with floating rates and longer maturities.
+Deposit outflows, which reduce the duration of funding, are therefore compensated by reducing fixed rate loans, which other things being equal have a longer duration than those with floating rates, and loans with longer maturities.
 It appears that banks put more weight on preserving the balance between assets and liabilities via a stable duration gap, than on short-term profitability considerations which would have led to other choices, such as decreasing lending to less profitable borrowers.
-Consistent with this, we find that borrowers of those banks entering the hiking phase more exposed to monetary policy increases (i.e. those with a larger interest rate risk measured by their duration gap) were more affected by the supply constrains connected to the outflow in deposits.
-Indeed, at low rates many banks aimed to extract the maximum value from their deposits franchise by taking interest rate risk increasing their duration gap, since deposits were considered a stable form of long-term funding particularly periods of low interest rates.
-Thus the low interest rates were creating over time a cluster of borrowers more vulnerable to supply constraints.
-Precisely those borrowers from those banks, in turn more vulnerable to interest rate increases, who would be more likely to restrict lending to their borrowers as the rates increase.
+Consistent with this, we find that borrowers of those banks entering the hiking phase more exposed to monetary policy increases (i.e. those with a larger interest rate risk measured by their duration gap) were more affected by the supply constraints connected to the outflow in deposits.
+Indeed, at low rates many banks aimed to extract the maximum value from their deposits franchise by taking interest rate risk and increasing their duration gap, since deposits were considered a stable form of long-term funding particularly periods in of low interest rates.
+Thus the prolonged low interest rates created over time a cluster of borrowers more vulnerable to supply constraints.

-5New borrowers that apply in the context of a sharp increase in rates would likely be very risky
+5New borrowers that apply in the context of a sharp increase in rates would likely be very risky.